uzaygokay/image-classification-cnns/README.md

 This project aims to classify images from CIFAR-10 dataset by using various CNN architectures with Pytorch Lightning.

-To use the code, clone the repo and
+### To use the code ###
+1) Clone the repo
+2) Setup a virtual env by using environment.yaml
+3) Change directory to src/models/
+4) Run the train_model.py file

+* Modify model name according to your choice

 Project Organization
 ------------